im-mengyuli/im-mengyuli.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Mengyu's academic hub!"
+title: "Welcome to Mengyu's homepage!"
 author_profile: true
 redirect_from:
   - /about/